NatLibFi/ekirjasto-circulation-admin/README.md

 nodenv global 18.14.2
 ```

-If you have different projects requiring different Node.js versions, you can use nodenv to set a local version for the project by navigating to the root directory of circulation-admin and executing `nodenv local 18.14.2`.
+If you have different projects requiring different Node.js versions, you can use nodenv to set a local version for the project by navigating to the root directory of ekirjasto-circulation-admin and executing `nodenv local 18.14.2`.

 You can also use the `n` npm package to manage Node.js versions, or simply install the Node.js binary directly.